You either love her, hate her or really hate her.

 Orman is virtually a brand unto herself.
 She is a popularly recognized figure, and well heeded by her legions of fans.
 That creates monetization opportunities, and you know that she’s taking advantage of those.
 Virtually everyone in her position does.

-For example, you can recommend one of a half a dozen debt consolidation services, but you choose to endorse the company with the fifth best program because they are paying you a fee to do so.
+For example, you can recommend one of a half a dozen debt consolidation services or with the best airline rewards credit card, but you choose to endorse the company with the fifth best program because they are paying you a fee to do so.
 It happens all the time with recognized gurus.

 But that doesn’t mean that the product or service that’s being advanced is really in your best interests.